 - Obtain an average overall rating of at least "competent" in each supervised practice rotation for progression from one rotation to the other.
 Effort will be made to counsel with the student and to make recommendations for remediation at the earliest possible time to prevent student failure in the program. - Completion of 1072 hours of supervised practice.
-A minimum of 700 hours must be in professional work settings.
-A maximum of 300 hours may be in alternate supervised experiences, including simulation, case studies and role playing. - Obtain an average overall rating of "competent" on all rotations with at least a Grade of B- in Supervised Practice FSN 681. - Complete the Program Director required paperwork. - Complete all academic requirements for the master's degree (thesis or non-thesis) or doctoral degree.
+Up until June 2022, 600 of the 1000 hours must be authentic professional practice experience, and 400 may be simulated experience. - Obtain an average overall rating of "competent" on all rotations with at least a Grade of B- in Supervised Practice FSN 681. - Complete the Program Director required paperwork - Complete all academic requirements for the master's degree (thesis or non-thesis) or doctoral degree.